parcel-bundler/website/src/plugin-system/validator.md

 To do this properly you should be using diagnostics, these are described in the logger docs under [`diagnostics`](/plugin-system/logger/#diagnostics).

-Below you can find a simple example on throwing an Error
+Below you can find a simple example of throwing an Error.

 ```js
 import { Validator } from "@parcel/plugin";